A&W Restaurants: Sale to Sidney Feltenstein; Grotech subsidiary

-In 1995, Taubman sold A&W to Sidney Feltenstein.
-A&W merged with Long John Silver's to form Yorkshire Global Restaurants based in Lexington, Kentucky.
-Yorkshire in 2000 agreed to test multi-branded locations with Tricon Global Restaurants.
-By March 2002, the Yorkshire-Tricon multi-branding test consisted of 83 KFC/A&Ws, six KFC/Long John Silver's and three Taco Bell/Long John Silver's and was considered successful by the companies.
+A&W merged with Long John Silver's to form Yorkshire Global Restaurants based in Lexington, Kentucky in March 1999.
+Kevin Bazner was promoted president of the chain in July.
+In 2000, Yorkshire agreed to test multi-branded locations with Tricon Global Restaurants.
+A grocery location opened in February that year in Idaho.
+By March 2002, the Yorkshire-Tricon multi-branding test consisted of 83 KFC/A&Ws, six KFC/Long John Silver's, and three Taco Bell/Long John Silver's and was considered successful by the companies.